15+ Space Age Inventions and Technologies We Use Everyday

 First developed to identify imperfections in aerospace structures and components, the technology was publically released in 1993.

-So there you go, 15+ space-age inventions and technologies we use every day.
+So there you go, 15+ space-age inventions and technologies we use daily.
 Can you think of any others?

 Feel free to add your suggestions in the comments below.